oamk-react/refresh-token/README.md

 This will retrieve all required node modules for Node/Express (backend).

-All configuration information is hardcoded and there is no need to create environment variables etc. Backend contains .rest file which uses REST Client for Visual Studio Code extension.
+All configuration information is hardcoded and there is no need to create environment variables etc. Backend contains .rest file which uses [REST Client for Visual Studio Code extension] (https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
 File can be used to test out backend endpoints

 To run application, start backend by running following command on server folder.